stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 The advantage of this representation as nested pairs is that there was no need to explicitly pattern match on the pair's structure when implementing `Eq` and `Ord` for `NP` and `SOP`.
-However, it was also not possible to write the following function
+However, it was also not possible to implement the following function

 ```
-eqToOrd : All Eq ts -> All Ord ts
+allOrdToEq : All Ord ts -> All Eq ts
 ```

+without a way to pattern match on `ts` to get an idea about the underlying structure of `All Ord ts`.
-unless we included `ts` as a non-erased argument:
+For this, we would have had to included `ts` as a non-erased argument:

 ```
 allOrdToEq : {ts : List Type} -> All Eq ts -> All Ord ts